Sdamirsa/LLM-Performance-on-Medical-MCQ/README.md

 # Project Summary

 # Experiment on Gastroenteorlogy

 ## Gastroenterology - data and design
 ...This will be published after the paper is published...

 ## Gastroenterology - Performance of 20 LLMs
+...This will be published after the paper is published...

 ## Gastroenterology - Performance of 4 VLMs
+...This will be published after the paper is published...

 # Live Literature Review
 [LLM's Performance on Medical MCQs](https://docs.google.com/spreadsheets/d/1mYmuju1V_lpf12x297BdbB-hGb5fza07G76aa9Ckn60/edit?usp=sharing)